 As at the 1 April 2007 a new fixed assets accounting system was adopted by local government and property values at that date were deemed to be historic cost.
 In 2008/09, the market value of the properties dropped below the 1 April 2007 values resulting in costs being charged to the Comprehensive Income & Expenditure Statement in line with standard accounting practice.
 During 2010/11 Dwelling market values increased but Central Government reduced the percentage to be applied to valuing social housing from 45% to 32%, resulting in a downward revaluation of £104.0 million.
-Since the social housing factor has remained at 32% but value of Dwellings has fallen with further charges to the Comprehensive Income and Expenditure Account (£3.84 millions in 2012/13 and £5.726 million in 2011/12).
-Should Dwelling values rise in the future the charges made to the Comprehensive Income and Expenditure Statement will be reversed until values reach those of 1 April 2007 (historic cost), after which a revaluation reserve will be created
+Since then, the social housing factor has remained at 32%.
+The value of dwellings has increased in 2013/14, by £26.748m, reducing the overall reduction to the 2007/08 historic cost as set in April 2007.
+The 2013/14 upward valuation has reversed some of the charges made to the Comprehensive Income and Expenditure Statement.
+When the historic cost values are reached and downward valuations reversed from the Comprehensive Income and Expenditure Statement, a revaluation reserve will be created.

-H7.
+H6.
 Rent Arrears

-31 Mar 13 31 Mar 12 31 Mar 11
+31 Mar 14 31 Mar 13 31 Mar 12

 £000 £000 £000

-Rent Arrears 508 446 417
+Rent Arrears 446 508 446

-Provision for Bad Debts (293) (240) (238)
+Provision for Bad Debts (289) (293) (240)

-Anticipated Collectable Arrears 215 206 179
+Anticipated Collectable Arrears 157 215 206

-WINCHESTER CITY COUNCIL STATEMENT OF ACCOUNTS 2012/13 COLLECTION FUND FOR THE YEAR ENDED 31 MARCH 2013
+WINCHESTER CITY COUNCIL STATEMENT OF ACCOUNTS 2013/14 COLLECTION FUND FOR THE YEAR ENDED 31 MARCH 2014

-This account reflects the statutory requirements for the Council, as a billing Council, to maintain a separate Collection Fund.
+This account reflects the statutory requirements for the Council, as a Billing Authority, to maintain a separate Collection Fund.
 It summarises income from non-domestic rates and Council Tax and shows its distribution to precepting authorities, the Council's General Fund and Central Government.